 The SCI Scholars Program, established by a former teen patient, offers financial assistance that enables high school and college students to acquire assistive technology.

 Family Support Programming for Parents of Teens is provided by our psychologists and clinical care managers, who offer classes and support groups to provide education and a sense of community to the families of our adolescent patients.
 This support group (scheduled at the same time as teen-focused activities) meets every other week and provides parents with opportunities to connect with other families navigating a similar experience, to recharge, and to address specific concerns.

-Inpatient admission referrals to Craig Hospital can be made by a physician, clinician, insurance representative, family member or patient.
-The hospital will need to fax in a referral to (720) 599-3990.
+Inpatient admission referrals to Craig Hospital need to come directly from the hospital where the patient is located.
+Families, physicians and insurance carriers are encouraged to have the hospital case manager call our admissions team.
+The hospital will need to fax in a referral to 720-599-3990.
 Your referral will be evaluated by our team of experts.